St. Nicholas Church

 Leipzig, Germany | C.1165

-Photo Credit: Yura Ukhorskiy
+Photo by: Yura Ukhorskiy

-The church was erected in the Romanesque style with twin towers around 1165.
-Due to its location at the intersection of two important historic trade routes, it was dedicated to St. Nicholas, the medieval patron saint of merchants.
+St. Nicholas Church, or Nikolaikirche, is a renowned, beloved place of worship in Leipzig.
+Built in the twelfth century, the church is the city’s oldest and largest, with a capacity of about two thousand.
+Due to its location at the intersection of two important trade routes, it was dedicated to Saint Nicholas, patron saint of merchants.

 Create an account to comment!
 Login/Sign Up.